LaurenceC/SMPLcalendar/README.md

 1. Select your desired calendar format (HTML, Word, Text, or Markdown)
 2. Choose start and end dates using the date pickers
-3. (Optional) Add or manage holidays:
+3. (Optional) Add or manage Flags:
-   - Click "Add Holiday" to add custom holidays
+   - Click "Add Flag" to add custom Flags
-   - Use "Reset to Default Holidays" to restore US holidays
+   - Use "Reset to Default Flags" to restore US Flags
-   - Delete individual holidays using the × button
+   - Delete individual Flags using the × button
 4. Click "Copy Calendars to Clipboard" to copy the generated calendar
 5. In your target application:
    - Open your desired page